 That starts with accountability — you and your partner must clearly define your success metrics for your teams, so they can track and report their progress against expectations.

-EBQ for example provides project managers and success managers as built-in leadership for client projects, to ensure the correct metrics are prioritized and met.
+EBQ for example provides project managers and Consultants as built-in leadership for client projects, to ensure the correct metrics are prioritized and met.

 At the very least, we recommend choosing a vendor that assigns someone from their organization to keep others focused on priorities, and advocate for additional resources when your goals require them.